Various measures of inflation expectations

 * In the corporate survey, which is conducted in cooperation with the Confederation of Icelandic Employers, respondents are also asked general questions about their position and prospects.

 |1 year||Q4 2019||Q3 2019||Q4 2018|

 |Breakeven inflation rate||2.4||2.8||4.0|

 |10 years||Q4 2019||Q3 2019||Q4 2018|

-1. The most recent Gallup surveys of corporate and household inflation expectations were carried out in September 2019, and the Central Bank's survey of market agents' expectations was conducted in mid-October 2019.
+1. The most recent Gallup surveys of corporate and household inflation expectations were carried out in November/December 2019, and the Central Bank's survey of market agents' expectations was conducted in end-October 2019.
 Expectations are based on median answers.
 Households and businesses are not asked about ten-year inflation expectations.
+The next publication of households’ and businesses’ inflation expectations is scheduled for 12 March 2020.
 The breakeven inflation rate is updated at the end of each quarter.

 Sources: Gallup, Central Bank of Iceland.

 Various measures of inflation expectations Published 6 January 2020